Inside: Homeschool daily checklist 101 – what is it, how to use it, and a free printable!

 To put it simply, it’s a list that allows you and your child to see what’s left to accomplish for the homeschool day (and the week).
 A homeschool daily checklist lists all of your student’s subjects and what they’ll be doing in those subjects for the day.
 When the lesson or assignment is completed, they simply check it off.

 Why Use One?

 As they get older, it’ll also make them more responsible for their own work.
 Right now, they have some independent assignments, but for the most part, I’m guiding them or completely doing lessons with them.
-But when they’re older, a homeschool daily checklist will be a great way to keep them on track and show them what they still need to work on without all of the hand-holding.
+But when they’re older, our homeschool daily checklist will be a great way to keep them on track and show them what they still need to work on without all of the hand-holding.